 B6.1.1 Changes to either a module or a programme as a whole is subject to approval before it can be implemented.
 The purpose of such approval is to ensure that any changes will maintain and where possible improve the standard of education offered through the programme concerned.
 In addition, modifications to a module or programme are subject to consultation with the relevant external examiner(s) as detailed below.
-Prior to approval, changes to a programme, existing module or the introduction of a new module is agreed by the Head of Programme in liaison with the relevant Faculty/Institute Assistant Dean or equivalent and, where required, the appropriate external examiner.
-The Head of Programme and Faculty/ Assistant Dean or equivalent are responsible for ensuring that the cumulative impact of small/incremental changes do not amount to a major change in a programme of study.
+Prior to approval, changes to a programme, existing module or the introduction of a new module is agreed by the Director of Content in liaison with the relevant Associate Provost and, where required, the appropriate external examiner.
+The Director of Content and Associate Provost are responsible for ensuring that the cumulative impact of small/incremental changes do not amount to a major change in a programme of study.
 'Changes after approval should require modification through the formal process' (QAA UK Quality Code, Advice and Guidance, Course Development and Design) detailed below.